-The strength of our Board has continued during the 2017/18 financial year.
+The strength of our Board has continued during the 2018/19 financial year.

-A big thank you to the Board of Directors and Maureen Hartley (our Company Minute Secretary) who work tirelessly in promoting the branches and supporting us throughout the year.
-I congratulate our Chairman, Lionel Kerr on his first year in the role and each Director for their commitment and dedication to the success of our company, I thank you all on behalf of myself and the staff.
+A big thank you to the Board of Directors and Maureen Hartley (our Company Minute Secretary) who works tirelessly in promoting the branches and supporting us throughout the year.
+I congratulate our Chairman, Lionel Kerr on another successful year in this role and each Director for their commitment and dedication to the success of our company, I thank you all on behalf of myself and the staff.